iamcoderisk/iamcoderisk.github.io/index.md

     -worked on fraud detection system using python and integrated it on the exchange platform

+## Personal Projects
+-Medisure (A social video calling health app for doctors and patients)
+    - search for "medisure" and "medisure doctor" on play store -DMPOS

 ## Skills
 -  BACKEND with PHP